Multivariate Count Time Series Modelling: Observation-Driven Models

 Figure 2 shows plots of the sample autocorrelation matrix $\mbox{Cov}(Y_t, Y_{t+1})$ where $Y_{t}$ is a bivariate count time series generated using the above algorithm and model \eqref{eq:poisson inarch(1)} with a Gaussian copula having parameter $\rho$.
 The plot reinforces the point raised in Sec. \ref{subseq:Copulamodels} where it is noted that interpretation of the instantaneous correlation found in data is related to the correlation of the vector of waiting times and should be done with care.
 This simple example shows that, as $\rho$ varies between -1 and 1, all the lag 1 correlation functions do not exceed 0.45.
-But the plot also shows that this approach takes into account properly the correlation found in data.
+But the plot also shows that this approach takes into account properly the correlation found in data {because by varying the parameter $\rho$ we obtain different type of autocorrelation matrices.}

 It is worth pointing out that this approach is different when compared to the work of \cite{HeinenandRegifo(2007)}.
 These authors replace the original counts by employing the continued extension method of \cite{DenuitandLambert(2005)}, as it was discussed in Sec. \ref{subseq:Copulamodels}.
 The continued extension method of \cite{HeinenandRegifo(2007)} has been investigated in a simulation study by \cite{Nikoloulopoulos(2013)}.
 Other copula-based models for multivariate count distributions with serial dependence are discussed in \citet[Ch.
 8]{Joe(1997)}.